Chri$ Ca$h: Death

 On August 18, 2005, Bauman was killed as the result of a motorcycle accident near his home.
 He had been the passenger on a motorcycle driven by his cousin.
 A Ford Taurus turned in front of the motorcycle, causing it to strike the car on the driver's side of the vehicle.
-Bauman and his cousin both died at the scene; the driver of the car died en route to a nearby hospital.
+Bauman, who was only 23 years old, and his cousin both died at the scene; the driver of the car died en route to a nearby hospital.